anngvu/anngvu/README.md

 -->

 I'm a bioinformatics engineer at a company in Seattle.

-Many of my past projects are on [GitLab](https://gitlab.com/users/angvu/groups).
+**Many of my past projects are on [GitLab](https://gitlab.com/users/angvu/groups).**

-I like knowledge graphs, knowledge engineering, building good systems, FAIR data, good data visualizations, learning (and applying) new useful stuff.
+I enjoy knowledge graphs, knowledge engineering, building well-designed systems, FAIR data, pretty _and_ functional data visualizations.

 #### What I'm currently LIFTing (Learning In Free Time)
 - Rust